sruck007/Ruck_charting/README.md

 # Transcription Pipeline

 A pipeline for mock provider transcriptions with machine learning techniques.
-Allows chart notes to be created text via audio transcription, with advanced NLP refinement, and data reporting metrics for performance
+Allows chart SOAP notes to be audio transcribed for reducing clinican burden.
+Includes basic HTML UI with advanced NLP refinement, and data reporting metrics for performance

 ## Features
 - Audio recording and upload